-- Animal Refuge League of Greater Portland, Member of Board of Directors and Building Committee Chair (2005-2014)
+- Member of Board of Directors and Building Committee Chair, Animal Refuge League of Greater Portland (2005-2014)

 - Member, Cumberland County Bar Association

-- Listed in The Best Lawyers in America© under Construction Law, Litigation - Construction
+- Listed in The Best Lawyers in America© for Construction Law, Litigation - Construction in Portland, Maine

 - Selected by peers for inclusion in New England Super Lawyers© under Construction Litigation